 The title should clearly and comprehensively indicate emphasis and content of the manuscript.
 No abbreviation should be used in the title.

 Authors and Affiliations

 Authors (first name surname, …) and affiliations (names and addresses of the institutions) should be placed below the title.
 Use an asterisk (*) to distinguish the corresponding author with a footnote containing phone number, fax number and email address of the person.

-The abstract should present briefly the purpose of the study and the important results.
+The abstract should present briefly (no more than 300 words) the purpose of the study, the significant new results and major conclusions.
 Abbreviations, diagrams, and reference should be avoided.

 A maximum of five keywords should be provided below the abstract.

 The introduction should indicate the brief historic background of the research.
 The research purpose should be clearly described at the last part of Introduction.